shane0/buddhism/docs/glossary.md

 - example put the cursor over all caps words: DUKKHA
 - after this glossary is complete add these to the built in glossary

+## Duality

+Duality is where we create a false division in phenomena based on two extremes, such as good or bad, true or false, pure or impure, etc.

 ## terminology required for the sutras mentioned on this site

 ### Tathagata (Skt.)